orstavik/ClickIsTrusted/experiments/cf_workers/mds/HowTo_sessionIDCookie.md

 **ForgetMe cookies**.
 Commonly known as **session cookies**.
 They are removed as soon as the browser window closes.

 To create a **forgetMe** cookie, we implement a **session cookie**.
-We do that by simply NOT setting an `expires` NOR a `Max-Age` attribute on the cookie.
+We do that by simply NOT setting an `Expires` NOR a `Max-Age` attribute on the cookie.
 The cookie will then be forgotten as soon as the browser window is closed (closing the tab is not enough, go figure..).
+If only `Expires` or only `Max-Age` properties is added, the cookie  will also be as a **session cookie**.

 ### RememberMe cookies

 **rememberMe cookies** are commonly known as **permanent cookies**.
 They are saved by the browser even while the browser is closed until the `Expires` date or `Max-Age` is reached.

-To create a **rememberMe** cookie, we set an `Expire` date or `Max-age` several days into the future, for example 1 day or 30 days.
+To create a **rememberMe** cookie, we set an `Expire` date for several days into the future, (for example 1 day or 30 days) and `Max-Age` for several seconds.
 If the browser has already set a rememberMe cookie, we do not overwrite it.

 **RememberMe cookies** should not last infinitely.
 If a **RememberMe** cookie is set up to last for 365 days, then if it leaks, a leaked cookie might be valid for many months.
 To avoid such problems, **rolling cookies** can be used.